 When it comes to spot prices, the important thing to remember is that spot is simply referring to the price at which one could transact and take delivery on now as opposed to some date in the future.

-Our up to the minute spot prices are provided by Xignite.com, a leading provider of market data cloud solutions.
-For more information on precious metal spot prices and charts, please see our Silver Prices, Gold Prices and Platinum Prices pages.
+Our up-to-the-minute spot prices are provided by a variety of reliable sources.
+For more information on precious metal spot prices and charts, please see our Silver Prices, Gold Prices, and Platinum Prices pages.